chronophage/kon-reh/ttrpg/reference/expansions/penance.md

 When you swear to the Penitent Lich as Runekeeper, you learn to inscribe small, portable bindings called runes.
 Each rune is a single-use inscription prepared during downtime or a quiet scene.
 	•	Preparing Runes: In downtime, prepare 2 runes from your list; carry at most 3 at a time.
 You may overwrite an unspent rune by marking Obligation to the Patron.
-	•	Invoking Runes: Invoking a rune is usually Controlled and takes a quick action unless the scene is in chaos (then Risky).
+	•	Invoking Runes: Invoking a rune is usually Dominant and takes a quick action unless the scene is in chaos (then Controlled).
 	•	Interacting with Position/DV: Runes usually raise Position one step or give +1 effect toward their stated sphere.

 ⸻